 Purpose of the Finance Committee

-- Identifying, assessing and managing financial risks and uncertainties
+- Identifying, assessing and managing financial risks and uncertainties;

-- Continuously improving financial systems
+- Continuously improving financial systems;

-- Complying with legal and regulatory requirements
+- Complying with legal and regulatory requirement relating to financial matters;

-Such duties are intended to complement, and not overlap with, the work of other committees such as audit and investment.
+Such duties are intended to complement, and not overlap with, the work of other committees such as Audit and Investment.

 All members shall have a basic understanding of financial matters and be able to read and understand various financial reports, and at least one member of the committee shall have finance and related financial management expertise.

-- Monitor actual financial activities in comparison to the financial and capital plans
+- Monitor actual financial activities in comparison to the financial and capital plans.

-- Review and recommend to the boards policies or any necessary policy amendments related to tax regulations or financial policies and standards proposed by management
+- Review and recommend to the boards policies or any necessary policy amendments related to tax regulations or financial policies and standards proposed by management.

-- Review and recommend to the boards an adequate level of reserves to fund contingencies
+- Review and recommend to the boards an adequate level of reserves to fund contingencies.

-- Submit reports of all meetings to the boards
+- Submit reports of all meetings to the boards.

-- Review this charge annually or more often if necessary and recommend changes, if any, to the boards and perform any other activities consistent with this charge that the boards deem appropriate
+- Review this charge annually or more often if necessary and recommend changes, if any, to the boards and perform any other activities consistent with this charge that the boards deem appropriate.

 October, February, April, June, as practicable